WillsAdvising a Divorcing Client

 Conflicts of Interest

 Where you originally prepared wills for a spouse and one of them wishes to rewrite their will following the breakdown of the relationship, you would need to consider whether you have a conflict of interest or not.
 This does not have a particularly simple answer and would depend on the facts of each case, for example the terms of the original will, whether both parties are being retained as clients and whether the divorce has been finalised or not.
 This would need to be reviewed on a case-by-case basis.
-In the event that there is a potential conflict of interest in preparing a new will, you may need to refuse to act and recommend the client seeks independent advice.
+In the event that there is a potential conflict of interest in preparing a new will, you may need to refuse to act for one or both clients and recommend they seek independent advice.

 Chris Rattigan-Smith